Skip to main content

 Attachment Type

-Ledger-attached: deck attached to the house on one side, posts on outer rim.
+Ledger-attached: deck attached to the house on one side, posts on the outer rim only.
 Free-standing: deck not attached, full post grid required.
-Affects post count significantly — free-standing decks need 50% more posts.
+Affects post count significantly.
+Free-standing decks need 50% more posts.

 ft